Garry Oak

 Quercus garryana

 Newcomers to the Pacific North West are sometimes surprised that we have our own native oak.
-The first time I spotted Quercus garryana on the San Juan Islands, I was blown away by their size and character, particularly considering the annual rainfall there.
+The first time I spotted Quercus garryana tree on the San Juan Islands, I was blown away by their size and character, particularly considering the annual rainfall there.
 They can get huge.
 And oh my, can they have character!
 Most of our first memories of those trees are of crooked, gnarly, bending, twisting trunks and limbs, each tree a unique work of art.
 That quality is also why growing them in production as street tree specimens can be especially challenging.

 But the demand for Garry oaks for parks and street trees is on the rise, as so many are being cut down for development.
 Many cities and towns that recognize these native oaks as icons of their city are trying to save what they have and are looking to plant a new generation.
 However, establishing new Garry oak trees has it challenges.